mattbierner/pic-plane-support/README.md

 ## Feedback

 Enjoy using Pic Plane?
-Be sure to tell your friends about it and share anything content you create using the app.
+Be sure to tell your friends about it and share anything cool you create using the app.
 If you are feeling especially generous, please also write an App Store review.
 This really helps other people find the app.

 Run into a bug or want to request a new feature?
 Just [file an issue][issues]!